rschristopher/rschristopher.github.io/src/criticisms/index.md

 We will steel-man the
- common criticisms as well as explore reasonable and valid criticisms.
+ common criticisms as well as explore reasonable and valid criticisms of Bitcoin.
-And in all cases we will tackle the strongest version of these criticisms, avoiding the typical inept stupidity found in most Bitcoin critics.
+And in all cases we will tackle the strongest version of each criticisms, avoiding the typical inept stupidity found in most Bitcoin critics.